 Enhances the aesthetic of the building

 Basements are often dark, musty, and uncomfortable.
-However, windows and doors can bring a lot more light and fresh air in, to improve the atmosphere.
+However, windows and doors can bring much more light and fresh air to improve the atmosphere.

 Increased home value

-In general, a walkout basement is more desirable because it increases the amount of liveable space in your home.
+Generally, a walkout basement is more desirable because it increases the liveable space in your home.

-You'll have opportunities to transform the walkout area into a variety of different spaces that are not possible in a traditional basement.
+You'll have opportunities to transform the walkout area into various spaces that are impossible in a traditional basement.

 With a walkout basement, you won't have to go through your home to enter it.
 Instead, you can enter from a lower level.

-While a traditional basement provides more space, a great living space may be more to your liking.
+While a traditional basement provides more space, a great living space may suit your liking.

-The walkout basement alleviates the underground, dark feeling and encourages your guests and family to relax down there.
+The walkout basement alleviates the underground, dark feeling and encourages your guests and family to relax.

-A walkout basement is useful if you need extra storage space for furniture or for your car.
+Additionally,a walkout basement is useful if you need extra furniture or car storage space.

-That's also a good place to build a home office, as it is nice and cool in the summer and warm in the winter.
+They are also suitable places to build a home office, as it is nice and cool in the summer and warm in the winter.

-If you want to make some extra money, consider converting the walkout basement into a separate apartment.
+If you want to make extra money, consider converting the walkout basement into a separate apartment.

 A walkout apartment has the added benefit of allowing you to have a tenant without sharing a common entrance.

-When it is time to sell your home, a walkout basement adds to its value.
+When it is time to sell your home, a walkout basement adds value.